FrostyX/infra-docs/docs/sysadmin-guide/sops/fedorapackages.rst

 ========

 1. Contact Information
-2. Building a new release
-3. Deploying to the development server
+2. Deploying to the servers
-4. Maintenance
+3. Maintenance
-5. Checking for AGPL violations
+4. Checking for AGPL violations

 Contact Information
 ===================